icl-utk-edu/papi/src/components/nvml/README.md

 1. [Unusual installations](#markdown-header-unusual-installations)

 ## Unusual installations
-Three libraries are required for the PAPI NVML component. `libcuda.so`, `libcudart.so' (The CUDA run-time library), and `libnvidia-ml.so`.
+One library is required for the PAPI NVML component: `libnvidia-ml.so`.

-For the NVML component to be operational, it must find the dynamic libraries mentioned above.
-If they are not found in the standard `PAPI_CUDA_ROOT` subdirectories mentioned above, the component looks in the Linux default directories listed by `/etc/ld.so.conf`, usually `/usr/lib64`, `/lib64`, `/usr/lib` and `/lib`.
+For the NVML component to be operational, it must find the dynamic library mentioned above.
+If it is not found in the standard `PAPI_CUDA_ROOT` subdirectories mentioned above, the component looks in the Linux default directories listed by `/etc/ld.so.conf`, usually `/usr/lib64`, `/lib64`, `/usr/lib` and `/lib`.